close

 With prolonged condensation dampness, mould spores can thrive and permeate into walls, carpets, furniture and other soft furnishings.
 In some cases, the actual mould growth and source of the musty smell may be hidden from view perhaps behind a wardrobe or in a cupboard.

 On discovery of a mould colony being the culprit of a nasty house smell a lot of people turn to natural air fresheners or DIY air purifiers.
-These are often a combination of things like lemon peel and baking soda, whilst it has been proven these items can help to eliminate musty smells they are only temporary.
+These are often a combination of things like lemon peel and baking soda, whilst it has been proven these items can help to eliminate musty smells they really only cover up the problem temporarily.
 The only way to truly banish mould growth is by attacking the source and stopping the mould from growing at all.

 Moulds produce allergens (substances that can cause an allergic reaction), irritants and, sometimes, toxic substances.
 Inhaling or touching mould spores may cause an allergic reaction, such as sneezing, a runny nose, red eyes and skin rash.
 Moulds can also cause asthma attacks.

-According to the World Health Organization (WHO), a considerable proportion of the world’s 300 million cases of childhood asthma is attributable to exposure to indoor dampness and mould.
-People who live in damp and mouldy homes are also at increased risk of depression which, in turn, may increase the risk of respiratory symptoms and asthma.
+According to the World Health Organization (WHO), a sizeable proportion of the world’s 300 million cases of childhood asthma can be attributed to being exposed to mould and indoor dampness.
+Those who live in damp and mouldy homes are also at increased risk of depression as a result of the chemicals released by mould.

 Mould thrives in damp conditions where there is plenty of moisture to evaporate into the air and raise the humidity levels.
 If you want to eradicate those musty odours you must ensure your property is properly ventilated.
 Electric fans extract excess moisture and remove it from your home so mould cannot grow.